JinmingZhuang/SC22_XACG/README.md

 ```

 **3. Expected results on GPU for demo case** <br>
+The same as VCK5000 experiment, we run the MM for 4000 iterations and calculate the average of throughput of a single iteration.
 The expected throughput of demo case on A100 GPU should be 16-18 TFLOPs as shown in the following figure.<br>
 ![image](https://user-images.githubusercontent.com/77606152/163456335-84ee259b-1f9a-4693-890b-e89143a9e787.png)<br>